pranavkokati/Audio-Noise-Filtering-Model/README.md

-# Audio Source Separation using U-Net
+# Audio Noise Filtering Model

 This project implements an audio source separation model using a U-Net architecture.
 It trains on a dataset of noisy speech to learn to separate clean speech from background noise.
 The model is trained on Mel-spectrogram representations of the audio signals.